-Since 2019, the Hero Award has celebrated individuals or institutions who have made significant strides towards addressing the UN’s 17 Agenda for Sustainability Goals, and specifically the 169 Targets the UN has identified within the Goals proper.
+Since 2019, we have celebrated individuals or institutions who have made significant strides towards addressing the UN’s 17 Agenda for Sustainability Goals, and specifically the 169 Targets the UN has identified within the Goals proper.
+The Hero Award was founded by Amy Chang, Soani Gunawan, John Toomey, Savithri Patel and students from Cambridge, Yale, Stanford, UC Berkeley, Princeton, Oxford, Texas A&M, Duke, and Harvard, as well as the Herat Underground School for Girls in Afghanistan (their participation comes with significant risk, as you can imagine).

 While we still confer the prize on those who invent, develop, or refine solutions to the Targets in 'traditional' ways, we now reward those who have demonstably 'moved the needle' in combining human intelligence and artificial intelligence in novel ways to address the issues represented by the 17 Goals.